JMarquee85/intune_reporting/README.md

 This application is intended to provide enrollment information for Intune devices.

 We plan to use the Microsoft Export API to get the data, parse it and display it in a simple web interface.
+GraphAPI calls are also an option if the Export API does not provide the necessary data or to embellish the data.

-Go is being used here as the backend language.
+The web portion is written in Go.

 We are looking into Gorilla Mux or Chi to handle routing for the http requests.